 The modifications to eukaryotic RNA transcripts include the following:

-- 5’ end capping.
-The 5’ end capping process involves the attachment of a modified nucleotide called 7-methylguanosine (7-mG) to the 5’ end of pre-mRNA molecules.
+5’ end capping.5’ end capping involves the attachment of a modified nucleotide called 7-methylguanosine (7-mG) to the 5’ end of RNA molecules.
 The added 7-mG is sometimes called the 5’ cap.

-- 3’ end polyadenylation.3’ end polyadenylation involves the addition of a string of adenine (A) nucleotides to the 3’ end of the pre-mRNA molecule.
+3’ end polyadenylation.3’ end polyadenylation involves the addition of a string of adenine (A) nucleotides to the 3’ end of the RNA molecule.
 The added sequence of A nucleotides is called the polyA tail.

-- RNA splicing.Most eukaryotic genes are split genes, being composed of bothintron DNA sequences and exon sequences.For split genes, initial transcription in the nucleus produces a precursor mRNA(pre-mRNA) molecule.
-This pre-mRNA is then spliced, meaning that introns are removed and discarded (see Figure 10.1).
+RNA splicing.Most eukaryotic genes are split genes, being composed of bothintron DNA sequences and exon sequences.For split genes, initial transcription in the nucleus produces a precursor mRNA(pre-mRNA) molecule.
+This pre-mRNA then goes through 5' end capping, 3' end polyadenylation, and finally RNA splicing.
+During RNA splicing, the intron sequences are removed from the pre-mRNA and discarded (see Figure 10.1).
 The remaining exon RNA segments are spliced together to produce a mature mRNA molecule that is transported to the cytoplasm of the cell for translation.

-RNA editing.RNA editing involves changing the nucleotide sequence of a mRNA molecule slightly prior to translation.
+RNA editing.RNA editing involves changing the nucleotide sequence of the mRNA molecule prior to translation.

-- What is meant by 5’ end capping?
+What is meant by 5’ end capping?

-- What is meant by 3’ end polyadenylation?
+What is meant by 3’ end polyadenylation?

 5’ End Capping

 The 5’ end of the pre-mRNA molecule is modified by the addition of a 7-methylguanosine (7-mG) nucleotide.
 The process of adding the 7-mG to the pre-mRNA is 5’ end capping.
-5’ end capping is the first RNA modification, occurring during transcription.
+5’ end capping is the first RNA modification, occurring as soon as the 5' end of the pre-mRNA emerges from RNA polymerase II during transcription.
 5’ end capping (see Figure 10.2) involves the following enzymes:

 Methyltransferase.
 Methyltransferaseattaches a methyl group to the added guanine nitrogenous base, producing the 7-mG cap.

-- Serves as a binding site for proteins that transport the mRNA from the nucleus to the cytoplasm of the cell.
+Serves as a binding site for proteins that transport the mRNA from the nucleus to the cytoplasm of the cell.

-- Serves as a recognition site for translation factor proteins that help the ribosome bind to the mRNA.
+Serves as a recognition site for translation factor proteins that help the ribosome bind to the mRNA.
 Once the ribosome binds to the mRNA, translation begins (see Part 11).

-- How does the 7-mG structure contribute to translation?
+How does the 7-mG structure contribute to translation?

 3’ End Polyadenylation